AqeeAqee/pxt-Boardcast/README.md

 # pxt-boardcast

-Descriptions:
+## Description:

-The same usage, just as you doing in Scratch.
+The same usage, just like you did in the Scratch.mit.edu.

+![](/icon.png)

 Send Message out with "Broadcast (...)" block, when a some state happened.
 And enbrace some dealing blocks/codes with "When I receive (...)" block.
+See "Testing and Use" below.

+## Features:
 * More than one Receiving event block at same time
 * And they running in Parallel, wouldn't blocking each others.

-![](/icon.png)

 ## Testing and Use:
 ![](TestBlocks.png)

 ## next:
+- [ ] Support micro:bit (makecode.microbit.org) at same time.
+- [ ] Add "Broadcast (...) and wait block".
-- [ ]
+- [ ] category icon

 ## TODO